jashot7/IdentityPOC/README.md

 # Identity POC

+This Proof of Concept is Deployed here: https://www.jasonhotelling.com/IdentityPOC/

 ## This is a simple ReactJS Proof of Concept to demonstrate the following:
 Yes, this intentionally looks like its from the 1990s.
 Its a gaff.

 The user's identity (The user's identity (public and private keys, peerID) will be generated from a series of words they should remember.
 Once generated, their identity data should be stored in their